cortexlabs/cortex/docs/guides/prod-guide.md

 ### Considerations for large clusters

-If you plan on spinning up a Cortex cluster reaching 400 nodes or a 1000 pods, you might want to consider setting `prometheus_instance_type: ` to a larger instance type.
+If you plan on spinning up a Cortex cluster reaching 400 nodes or 1000 pods, you might want to consider setting `prometheus_instance_type` to a larger instance type.
 A good rule of thumb is a t3.medium instance can reliably handle 400 nodes and 800 pods.

 ## API Spec

 ### Container design

-Configure your healthchecks to be as accurate as possible to mitigate the chances of requests being routed to pods that are not ready yet.
+Configure your health checks to be as accurate as possible to mitigate the chances of requests being routed to pods that are not ready yet.

 ### Pods section